 5. Two other large variables are “when to hire” and “how long will this take.”
 When should you hire an editor?
 Two answers: “much later than you think,” and “once you can’t make any more progress on your own.”
 I thought this story was ready to publish months ago, though looking back now I can see it was still a hot mess of a first draft.
 I’m glad I waited until I’d “finished” it (a few times), got some feedback that made it clear it still wasn’t focused enough yet, so I could give the editor some concrete direction about what I was looking for.
 I also wish I hadn’t bothered with a lot of the cleanup until I made the big changes.

 As to “how long does the editor take,” two to four weeks seems like an average turnaround, though it may be worth waiting longer to get the right person.
 Though that seemed like forever up front, it was very helpful to get away from my WIP for a month—which was easier to do, knowing someone else was moving the project forward.

-This was my first time hiring a developmental editor, and it came at the perfect time; overlapping with a trip to Ireland that was completely distracting.
+This was my first time hiring a developmental editor, and it came at the perfect time life-wise; overlapping with a trip to Ireland that was completely distracting.
+(For greater efficiency, I probably should’ve done this a year ago.)
 When I received the editor’s feedback, I was able to look at my WIP with fresh eyes.
 Combined with her brand-new perspective, I’m now creating the structure for a much more solid manuscript.
 And fortunately, unlike house framing, with novels you can get away with adjusting the framing, even after the finish carpentry is completed and the characters have moved in.